 What a Website Can Do about “Thin Content” — 4 Common Scenarios and Solutions

 What’s the worst that can happen?
-Websites can incur manual penalties from Google for having “Thin content with little or no added value” (see this Google Help video for Matt Cutts’s explanation).
+Websites can incur manual penalties from Google for having “Thin content with little or no added value” (see this Google Help video for Matt Cutts’s explanation and our tutorial on avoiding Google penalties for more detail).
 Other times, sites may experience sudden drops in organic search traffic as evidence of an algorithmic penalty (usually Panda-related).
 Either way, penalty actions reduce website traffic and impact the bottom line.

 What can a website do to fix thin content?
 Last week’s ISOOSI Tuesday Chat, a Google+ Hangout-on-Air hosted by ISOOSI Research Engine, dealt with this issue.
 In Making Your Thin Content Phat!, host and ISOOSI President Carlos Fernandes talked with four Internet marketing experts: Ammon Johns, David Harry, Terry Van Horne and Bill Slawski.
 What follows are the questions, problems and solutions this panel of experts discussed during the Hangout.

 In this article you’ll find solutions for four common causes of thin content, which you can jump to with the links below:

 - Scenario #1: Boilerplate Location Pages

 How to Avoid Thin Content

 Thin content isn’t about the amount of content, but the quality.
 Here are general tips for content creation that will keep you clear of Google’s thin content traps.

 - Make your page the most complete answer: Search for your specific phrases, then look through the “top 100 results” and find the words and phrases related to that topic (e.g., for “John Wayne,” pages might talk about the Oscars, westerns, movies, etc.).
 Make sure your content includes all the same ideas so you can “get stuck in the cluster.”
 (Credit: Bill)